JONSASSE/432-2018/slides/class09/README.md

 ## Minute Papers after Class 08

 Thanks very much to the 35 of you who completed the task.
 I appreciate it.

+- This affects your course participation grade.
+I'd appreciate it if you didn't skip more than 2 of these this semester.
+- So far, everyone has completed at least 2 of the first 4, and most people (29) have done all 4.
+Thank you.
+- If you miss a class, you can still fill out the Minute Paper.
+If you miss a week, you probably shouldn't.

 ### What was the most important thing you learned related to 432 this week?